bGh83/bas-java-projects/README.md

 - Basic Selenium Cucumber BDD Framework to automate tests
 - Using Maven to manage project dependencies and to run the tests
 - Integration of Extent & Cluecumber Reports
-- Run tests in paralell with Cucable Plugin
+- Run tests in paral1el with Cucable Plugin
 - Jenkinsfile to support Pipeline run.
 Can run the modfied feature files when the code is committed.
 - SQLite DB is used to keep modifed tests used in pipeline execution
 - Soruce code for OpenSSL AES-256-CBC Encryption and Decryption added